syntax-tree/unist-builder/readme.md

 ## API

-This package exports the following identifiers: `u`.
+This package exports the identifier `u`.
 There is no default export.

 ### `u(type[, props][, children|value])`